MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/description-support-suite-b-cryptographic-ipsec.md

 _Applies to:_ &nbsp; Windows Server 2012 R2, Windows 7 Service Pack 1
 _Original KB number:_ &nbsp; 949856

 Support for Windows Vista Service Pack 1 (SP1) ends on July 12, 2011.
 To continue receiving security updates for Windows, make sure you're running Windows Vista with Service Pack 2 (SP2).
-For more information, see this Microsoft web page: [Support is ending for some versions of Windows](https://windows.microsoft.com/windows/help/end-support-windows-xp-sp2-windows-vista-without-service-packs).
+For more information, see [Support is ending for some versions of Windows](https://windows.microsoft.com/windows/help/end-support-windows-xp-sp2-windows-vista-without-service-packs).

 ## Introduction